Assorted symbols in Chinese art and history

 Amulet with concentric rings.
 One ring has the twelve animals of the Chinese zodiac.
 Image by Miguel Herranz available under a Creative Commons License

 Amulets since ancient days have been worn in China to bring good luck.
 The spell on a typical amulet is written in a very old ‘Spirit script’ (pre-Han dynasty) to ward off evil.
-The Spirit script could only be read by the spirits and proved a lucrative sideline for the Daoist priests who were the only people who could write it.
-An amulet was often made of jade and would have baguo trigrams inscribed.
+The script could only be read by the spirits and proved a lucrative sideline for the Daoist priests who were the only people who could write it.
+An amulet was often made of jade and may also have baguo trigrams inscribed.

 The earliest amulets were in the form of rings, half-moon pendants and ‘ bì’ cylindrical disks.
 Talismans could also be in the form of tiger's claws, a silver lock, a small mirror, jade or yellow paper with the spells inscribed.